 What is Included?

-- Price includes food for both days, tents, paddling & safety gear, your naturalist/guide, the water taxi cost, and a 10 L day trip dry bag
+- Price includes meals, tents, paddling & safety gear, your naturalist/guide, a 10 L day trip dry bag, and roundtrip water taxi

 - Pogies are also included to keep your hands warm while you kayak

-- You will need to provide your own sleeping bag and pad, or we can rent those items for an additional cost
+- You will need to provide your own sleeping bag and pad, or we can rent those items for an additional fee